ryanell/ryanell.github.io/projects/eatereez.md

  eatery which they might not previously have known existed.

  The map page allows users to find nearby restaurants based on their location on campus.
-Clicking on a pin and choosing "more info" takes the user to a list of eateries that can be found at the chosen location so users don't have to read through the list of locations.
+Clicking on a pin and choosing "more info" takes the user to a list of eateries that can be found at the chosen location.

 ## Developing More Than Just the App